Gekinzen/zen_barebone_alpha_development/README.md

 **Why is stable `v6.16.4.11.2` and not `v6.17`?**

 Because the v6.16 phase has been an uninterrupted run of shipping since v6.16.0.
-Each `.x.y.z` bump corresponds to a clean feature drop or hotfix. `v6.17` will follow after Phase 4 items (Hyprland dark mode + GTK3/4 sync shipped already in v4.7, hyprbars, float/tile assignment GUI, auto-clean memory) and Phase 5 (in-app updates manager) ship.
+Each `.x.y.z` bump corresponds to a clean feature drop or hotfix. `v6.17` will follow after Phase 4 items (hyprbars, float/tile assignment GUI, auto-clean memory) and Phase 5 (in-app updates manager — v6.16.5 Michi) ship.

 <br/>